Sports ballroom dance. Ballroom dancing

 • Ability to live in society and interact with other people.

-• The development of intelligence and curiosity.
+• Development of intelligence and curiosity.

 • Getting rid of complexes and fears.